 Bighorn National Forest

 Covering more than a million square miles, Wyoming’s Bighorn National Forest is a great dog-friendly destination with loads of pet-friendly hiking opportunities.
 Each trail yields stunning views of the surrounding forest and valleys, and makes for a nice alternative to the Grand Tetons or Yellowstone (neither of which is particularly pet friendly).
-Just be sure your dog is leashed at all times (and perhaps even outfitted with a bear bell), as off-leash dogs are frequently chased by Grizzles — and less frequently found unharmed.
+Just be sure your dog is leashed at all times and perhaps even outfitted with a bear bell.
+Off-leash dogs are frequently chased by Grizzles — and less frequently found unharmed.

 Cannon Beach, Oregon

 Carmel isn’t just one of the best dog-friendly destinations on the West Coast — it’s one of the best dog-friendly destinations in the entire country.
 Indeed, this charming small town loves its animals!
 Just steps from the center of town is a mile-long stretch of beach.
-As long as your dog responds to voice commands and won’t bother any other visitors, he can be off leash (though if you are more comfortable with only leashed dogs, another beach is right around the corner).
+As long as your dog responds to voice commands and won’t bother any other visitors, he can be off leash.
+However, if you’re more comfortable with only leashed dogs, another beach is right around the corner.
 When you’re done at the beach, visit one of Carmel’s historical sites, such as Mission Carmel, or head into some of the many dog-friendly shops like Diggidy Dog for the latest in doggy fashion.

 Yellowstone National Park may not be too pet-friendly, but the town of Cody, known as the “Gateway to Yellowstone”, sure is.
 Head for the downtown, where several pet-friendly restaurants (and hotels if you need one) can be found.
 For the family that loves history, a pet-friendly trolley car gives hour-long tours and covers a scenic 22-mile route.
 Surrounding the town are lots of dog-friendly parks and a variety of scenic trails that offer stunning views of the local mountains — and sometimes even a herd of wild horses.